cowprotocol/clogs/docs/types/dutch-auction.md

 This contract simplifies the _dutch auction_ by not selling on a continually decreasing price curve, but instead selling at a fixed price for a fixed period of time before discounting further.
 This approximation makes replay protection more intuitive / easier to reason, as well as eliminating the need for additional logic to be implemented within the watch-tower.

+### Discount Formulae

+This contract implements a linear "stair-step" discount formulae, where the price decreases by a fixed amount every `stepDuration` seconds.
+This discount formulae is as follows:

+`minimumBuyAmount = startBuyAmount - (stepIndex * stepDiscount  * startBuyAmount / 10000)`

+Where:
+- `minimumBuyAmount` is the minimum amount of `buyToken` that must be paid to fill the order.
+- `startBuyAmount` is the initial amount of `buyToken` at the start of the auction.
+- `stepIndex` is the 0-index of the current step in the auction.
+- `stepDiscount` is the amount of discount to apply to the `startBuyAmount` every `stepDuration` seconds.
+This is measured in BPS (1/10000).

 ## Data Structure

 * **Uses Cabinet**: ✅